seanbreckenridge/discord-countdown-bot/README.md

 `reset_rate_limits`: Resets rate limits for all users. e.g. `@countdown reset_rate_limits`

 By default, rate (number of times a user can start a countdown) is 5 times every 6 hours.

-### Options

-This bot requires very basic permissions when creating an bot account.
-Read Text/See Voice Channels, Send Messages, and maybe Embed Links, Attach Files, and Add Reactions for possible future updates.

-_Token_ should be stored in a file named `.token` in the root directory.

-Min and Max for countdown values can be edited in `config.yaml`: `countdown_min` and `countdown_max`.